NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ``--hugin_file`` The path to the hugin .pto file used for registration.)
   Type: string.
 Default: "".
 ``--camera_poses`` Read the images and world-to-camera poses from this list.
-  The same format is used as for when this tool saves the updated poses in the output directory.
+  The same format is used as when this tool saves the updated poses in the output directory.
+It is preferred to read the camera poses with the ``--nvm`` option, as then interest point matches will be read as well.
 Type: string.
 Default: "".
 ``--initial_max_reprojection_error`` If filtering outliers, remove interest points for which the reprojection error, in pixels, is larger than this.
   This filtering happens when matches are created, before cameras are